 More About Artists in the Black

 Arts Law has been providing legal services to the arts community since 1983.
 However, when we looked at the rip-offs and exploitation of Indigenous artists still occurring, the case for a specialised service for Indigenous artists was overwhelming.
-AITB was established ten years ago and has been building upon the initial seed funding we received from the Australia Council so that our work with Aboriginal and Torres Strait Islander arts communities now accounts for over 35% of Arts Law’s work.
+AITB was established in 2004 and has been building upon the initial seed funding we received from the Australia Council so that our work with Aboriginal and Torres Strait Islander arts communities now accounts for over 35% of Arts Law’s work.
 This is indicative of the high level of need in these communities but it also reflects the growth and diversity in the Indigenous arts sector and the increasing complexity of the type of advice and support we are asked to provide.

 Displaying images and voices of those who have passed away

 The Arts Law Centre of Australia conducts all its programs and services with the knowledge, sensitivity and understanding of cultural protocols to the best of our ability.

 The Arts Law Centre of Australia endeavours to consult with communities and staff associated with our programs and services so that we are aware of the particular Sorry Business protocols that may arise.
 We are aware that in some Aboriginal and Torres Strait Islander communities it is offensive to mourning practices to reproduce the names or images of deceased people.
 Sometimes these restrictions may last many years.

 The Arts Law Centre of Australia will not use a deceased person’s name or image unless the centre has obtained permission either from the individual at the time of meeting the individual or subsequently from relevant family members or elders.